Scientific Name

 Etymology

-The specific epithet "australis (aw-STRAL-iss)" is a Latin adjective meaning "southern" and refers to the relatively southern distribution concerning the bulk of the genus.
+The specific epithet "australis (aw-STRAL-iss)" means "southern" and refers to the relatively southern distribution concerning the bulk of the genus.

 How to Grow and Care for Echeveria australis